-All sports now embrace the concept of Long-Term Athlete Development (LTAD): acquiring the ABCs of movement–Agility, Balance, Coordination and Speed–at a young age, then gradually moving the approach to training from general to specific and from simple to more complex, as the athlete matures both physically and mentally.
-It's a system designed to produce sports players with physiques appropriate to their chosen sport and with the necessary strength, stamina and suppleness to perform at the top level, under stress, for long periods of time with a reduced risk of injury.
+All sports now embrace the concept of Long-Term Athlete Development (LTAD): acquiring the ABCs of movement–Agility, Balance, Coordination and Speed–at a young age, then gradually moving the approach to training from general to specific, simple to more complex, as the athlete matures both physically and mentally.
+It's a system designed to produce sports players with physiques appropriate to their chosen sport, with the necessary strength, stamina and suppleness to perform at the top level, under stress, for long periods of time with a reduced risk of injury.

-Pilates harmonizes perfectly with the LTAD approach across every sport.
-If you're coming to sports as an adult, you can still benefit from the philosophy behind LTAD if you approach your chosen activity with informed awareness and an open mind when tackling new skills.
-Pilates will accentuate this learning process, whether you are an elite performer or a complete novice.
+Pilates harmonizes perfectly with the LTAD approach across every sport… accentuating this learning process, whether you are an elite performer or a complete novice.